Can poinsettia be put outside in the spring and summer? What temperature range suits it?

 You will need to acclimate it by taking it out gradually, not all at once.
 When the days start to warm up into the 50s and 60s you can put it out during the day and take it inside at night.
 Gradually you can leave it outside for longer periods of time.
 After a couple of weeks you can leave it out all night, provided the nights don't get too cold.

 Continue to fertilize it and be sure to pinch back the growing tips to induce bushiness.
 Bring it back indoors before frost and subject it to 14 hours of total darkness each night until the bracts begin to show color.
 Then it can be brought into the light and treated as a houseplant.
 The darkness must be uninterrupted each night or the buds will fail to form.
-To insure success, keep the night temperatures low and don't forget to expose the plant to light each day after the 14 hours of darkness.
+To ensure success, keep the night temperatures low and don't forget to expose the plant to light each day after the 14 hours of darkness.

 - Courtesy of NYBG Plant Information Service